ArinTorney/cpp-tools-and-codes/README.md

 This is nothing, just a bunch of C++ and Rust codes and guides  to help programming.
 # Projects
 ### C++
-1. (about to come) Sho Shogi (possibly to be licensed under Apache 2.0)
+1. (about to come) Sho Shogi (thinking of licensing it under Apache 2.0)
 This is an application which uses SDL and Dear ImGui to create a playable board for Sho Shogi, which is the direct ancestor of modern Shogi, also called Japanese Chess.
 This uses SDL's software renderer backend.
 The ImGui part is a bit laggy (I don't think that is the reason though, because using OpenGL it is equally laggy.).
 Libraries and Tools used:
 1] libsdl-org/SDL (with extension SDL_ttf) (tested using 2.24.0, default version in Ubuntu 22.10 and 2.0.20, default version in Ubuntu 22.04 LTS)